munguua/ncmpcpp-ueberzug/README.md

 ![ncmpcpp-ueberzug settings](img/settings_explained.png)

 `reserved_playlist_cols` is the number of columns you want to protect from the cover image such that it will not be covered by it.
-[The cover image will be truncated so as not to cover that area.](img/truncate_reserved_cols.gif).
+[The cover image will be truncated so as not to cover that area](img/truncate_reserved_cols.gif).

 ### Formatting the ncmpcpp songlist

-Set padding-top and padding-bottom as per the above image depending on what Ui elements you have enabled.
+Set padding-top and padding-bottom as per the above image depending on what UI elements you have enabled.

 If you use the default [ncmpcpp columns mode](img/ueberzug_columns_mode.gif), make sure that your columns' total width in `~/.ncmpcpp/config` is inferior to 100% and that the last column is song length `{l}`.
 In this example, the total is `(25)` + `(35)` + `(5)` = 65%.